navizenitram/vuejsphp/readme.md

 * Really use MongoDB (or another database) and not the "fake" class with hardcoded data. <br>
 * Mocking DB class in test classes <br>
 * Save the images in a cloud service (For example S3)
+* Install libraries for manage Uuid's in frontend and backend